 The following regulations have been instituted by the University in the interest of the rights and welfare of all students.
 The University reserves the right to amend or supplement these regulations, or to adopt new regulations, from time to time, and such amended, supplemental, or new regulations will become effective and binding on the Resident when published by the University.
 Violations of the regulations may result in disciplinary action consistent with the Statement on Student Rights and Responsibilities and the Code of Student Conduct, both of which are outlined in this Student Handbook.

 - Air Conditioner Use: Residents may not install air conditioning units in a University residence.
-If a student receives an accessible accommodation for an air conditioner following the University’s established process, facilities staff must approve of and install the air conditioner at the University’s expense.
+If a student is approved for an accessible accommodation/housing adjustment of an air conditioner, following the University’s established process, facilities staff must approve of and install the air conditioner at the University’s expense.

 - Alcohol and Illegal Drugs: All Colgate University students are subject to New York State law, local statutes and ordinances, and Colgate’s Policy on Alcohol and Drugs.
 Kegs of alcohol and drinking games (and associated paraphernalia) are never permitted in University residences.
-Large quantities of alcohol are subject to confiscation.
+Large quantities of alcohol will be confiscated.
+Drugs or drug paraphernalia will be confiscated.
 The possession, use, sale, or distribution of illegal drugs is prohibited.
 Students who violate state or local laws or University policies will be subject to criminal and/or University disciplinary action, and/or the assessment of points in accordance with the alcohol and other drugs policy.
-Ignorance of the law or of Colgate’s policies are not an excuse for any violations.
 Ignorance of the law or of Colgate’s policies are not an excuse for any violations.
 (Refer to elsewhere in the Student Handbook for the complete policy.)

 - Cleaning Responsibilities: Students are responsible for cleaning the interiors of their rooms/apartments/suites.
 Although many common spaces within University residences are cleaned regularly by the custodial staff, students are responsible for maintaining an environment in their personal and shared living spaces (including common areas) that is healthy and safe and does not require excess cleaning.
-Lounges and common bathrooms in residence halls are cleaned by custodial staff on a regular basis.
-Custodial cleaning provided in houses varies depending upon the size of the house and programming initiatives.
-In areas where custodial operations perform regular or scheduled cleaning, students must comply with requests to remove personal belongings to allow for thorough cleaning.
 Students may be charged for excessive cleaning fees and/or leaving their room in a condition that is unsafe or compromises the health of other residents.
 Students will also be charged cleaning fees if their room requires excessive cleaning upon moving out.

 - Exterior of Property: Students may not erect or install temporary or permanent structures on University property without prior approval from a University official.
 Items requiring prior approval include, but are not limited to, lighting, holiday decorations, flags or other signage, wading pools, ice rinks, slip-and-slides, stages, tents, and inflatable structures/games.
 Residents of the Townhouses are required to keep porches and steps of their residences up to the sidewalk clear of snow and ice at all times; shovels and ice melt are provided.